bitgamma/palitra/README.md

 # Palette
-A small companion to graphic tablets for image editing

-## Introduction

 Palette is a simple USB device which is thought to be placed on the side of a graphic tablet while doing image editing in order to have easy access to the most frequently used shortcuts.
 Of course it can be used in other contexts as well.